marco-ruiz/regex-binding/README.md

 # Regular Expression Binding

-This project is a framework that allows to bind structured data from text (strings) onto data model trees; and equally construct structured text (strings) from data model trees.
-The only requirement is to annotate the data model with the structure of the text is going to translate from and to.
+This framework allows to bind structured data from text (strings) onto data model trees.
+Also, it allows to construct structured text (strings) from data model trees.
+The only requirement is to annotate the data model with the structure of the text that is going to be used to bind (marshall/unmarshall) data to and from.

 ## Overview